A guide to receiving streams via VT Receiver.

-VT Receiver is a Windows app designed to receive feeds from VT Publisher, VT Guest and The Guest Link.
-VT Receiver can make feeds available as NDI® source, play out to a hardware device or create a virtual source.
+VT Receiver is a Windows app designed to receive feeds from VT Publisher, VT Guest.
+VT Receiver can make feeds available as an NDI® source, play out to a hardware device (Windows Audio, ASIO, SDI) or create a virtual source in MPLink format.

 Here's what VT Receiver looks like.

 Most of the following settings require a restart of the VT Receiver application.

 Selected stream settings window

 There are several principal latency settings in Video Transport:

 - 1.Real-time.
 In good conditions, the technology is capable of bringing latency down to 50-100 ms. When using this option, make sure your network is good and stable – network issues will cause frame drops.
 Use Ultra-low if you want a compromise between reliability and latency on good connections.

 - 2.Low.
 If reliability is more important than latency, increase the buffer.
 More latency gives our protocol more time for error correction (to resend the missing frames and restore the image).
 Use Reliable for predictable reliability even on low-quality connections.